Lake Kivu: Chemistry

 Cores from the Bukavu Bay area of the lake reveal that the bottom has layered deposits of the rare mineral monohydrocalcite interlaid with diatoms, on top of sapropelic sediments with high pyrite content.
 These are found at three different intervals.
-The sapropelic layers are believed to be related to hydrothermal discharge and the diatoms to a bloom which reduced the carbon dioxide levels low enough to precipitiate monohydrocalcite.
+The sapropelic layers are believed to be related to hydrothermal discharge and the diatoms to a bloom which reduced the carbon dioxide levels low enough to precipitate monohydrocalcite.

-Scientists hypothesise that sufficient volcanic interaction with the lake's bottom water that has high gas concentrations would heat water, force the methane out of the water, spark a methane explosion, and trigger a nearly simultaneous release of carbon dioxide.
+Scientists hypothesize that sufficient volcanic interaction with the lake's bottom water that has high gas concentrations would heat water, force the methane out of the water, spark a methane explosion, and trigger a nearly simultaneous release of carbon dioxide, though the entry of 1 million cubic meters of lava during the January 2002 eruption had no effect.
 The carbon dioxide would then suffocate large numbers of people in the lake basin as the gases roll off the lake surface.
 It is also possible that the lake could spawn lake tsunamis as gas explodes out of it.

 The risk posed by Lake Kivu began to be understood during the analysis of more recent events at Lake Nyos.
 Lake Kivu's methane was originally thought to be merely a cheap natural resource for export, and for the generation of cheap power.
 Once the mechanisms that caused lake overturns began to be understood, so did awareness of the risk the lake posed to the local population.

 An experimental vent pipe was installed at Lake Nyos in 2001 to remove gas from the deep water, but such a solution for the much larger Lake Kivu would be considerably more expensive.
 The approximately 500 e6LT of carbon dioxide in the lake is a little under 2 percent of the amount released annually by human fossil fuel burning.
 Therefore, the process of releasing it could potentially have costs beyond simply building and operating the system.

 This problem associated with the prevalence of methane is that of mazuku, the Swahili term "evil wind" for the outgassing of methane and carbon dioxide that kills people and animals, and can even kill vegetation when in high enough concentration.